bagder/uncurled/mine/curl.md

 a dream that came true.

-In OpenSSF's [criticality score](https://github.com/ossf/criticality_score) update in early 2021 where they rank how critical Open Source projects are to the world, they put curl as #86 out of 102,507.
+In OpenSSF's [criticality score](https://github.com/ossf/criticality_score) from early 2021 in which they grade how critical Open Source projects are to the world, they ranked curl as #86 out of 102,507 (in the top 0.08%).

+In their November 2022 update, curl ranked #71 out of 990,000 projects (in the top 0.007%).